Kong/docs.konghq.com/app/konnect/updates.md

 : For more information, see [Generate Reports](/konnect/analytics/generate-reports/).

 **Konnect Overview dashboard improvements**
-: The Overview page gives org admins the ability to see easily see a high-level summary of their entire {{site.konnect_short_name}} ecosystem, news updates, learning opportunities, and most significantly easily create a new gateway service implementation.
+: The [Overview page](/konnect/) gives org admins the ability to see easily see a high-level summary of their entire {{site.konnect_short_name}} ecosystem, news updates, learning opportunities, and most significantly easily create a new gateway service implementation.
 By clicking **Add a Service**, Org Admins can create a gateway service implementation top down.
 This means, setting up a service package, version, uploading and publishing docs to the Dev Portal, and applying plug-ins all within a three-step workflow!

-**Secrets management using vaults**
-: {{site.konnect_short_name}} now supports storing sensitive values in a vault with any of the following backends:
-* Environment variables
-* AWS Secrets Manager
-* HashiCorp Vault
-* GCP Secret Manager
-: See the [vaults documentation](/konnect/runtime-manager/vaults) to get started.

 **{{site.base_gateway}} 3.1 support**
 : {{site.konnect_short_name}} users can now use {{site.base_gateway}} 3.1 with {{site.konnect_short_name}}.
 This allows {{site.konnect_short_name}} users to access the new capabilities and improvements added to {{site.base_gateway}} 3.1 core platforms.